Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: A vanishing result for torsion cohomology of Shimura varieties

-In particular, $\mu^\sharp$ can be chosen to be not fixed by any nontrivial element of $W_{G^\sharp}$. \end{lm} \begin{proof} By base change \cite[Lemma 4.22]{H-L24} and the isomorphism~\eqref{sisnihfiemss}, it suffices to prove for the general linear group $\GL(n)$, the split special orthogonal group $\SO(d(G))$ and the split general spin group $\GSpin(d(G))$.
-For general linear groups (i.e., in Case U) this is established in \cite[Lemma 4.22]{H-L24}, and the argument also works for $\msf G\in\{\SO(d(G)), \GSpin(d(G))\}$:
+be a generic semisimple toral $L$-parameter.
+In Case O2, assume in addition that $\phi^\sharp$ is $\hat\Std$-generic.
+Then $\phi^\sharp$ is $\mu^\sharp$-regular for every dominant cocharacter $\mu^\sharp\in X_\bullet(G^\sharp).$ In particular, $\mu^\sharp$ can be chosen to be not fixed by any nontrivial element of $W_{G^\sharp}$. \end{lm} \begin{proof} By base change \cite[Lemma~4.24]{H-L24} and the isomorphism~\eqref{sisnihfiemss}, it suffices to work after the relevant group is split.
+The assertion for general linear groups, i.e. Case U, is the argument of \cite[Lemma~4.25]{H-L24}.
+We treat the orthogonal cases.